 So what exactly constitutes a “substantial change” in your circumstances?
 The judge might consider the following:

 - If you took a substantial cut in pay

 - If your child’s other parent recently got a raise or some other means of increased income

 - Your child desires to live with you a majority of the time

 - Your child no longer has the same expenses as he or she did at the time of the initial child custody proceedings (ex: extracurricular expenses, additional medical expenses, educational expenses)

-Contact the Tampa child support attorneys at Givens Givens Sparks today if you are interested in pursuing a modification of your current child support order.
+Contact the Tampa child support attorneys at Robert Sparks Attorneys today if you are interested in pursuing a modification of your current child support order.